Single-crystal growth, structural characterization, and physical properties of a decorated square-kagome antiferromagnet KCu$_7$TeO$_4$(SO$_4$)$_5$Cl: introduction

-Despite the presence of interlayer decorating sites in Na$_6$Cu$_7$BiO$_4$(PO$_4$)$_4$Cl$_3$ and $A$Cu$_7$TeO$_4$(SO$_4$)$_5$Cl, earlier theoretical studies suggest that these systems are essentially quasi-two-dimensional systems with dominant intralayer magnetic interactions \cite{niggemann2023quantum,Gonzalez2025}.
+Despite the presence of interlayer decorating sites in Na$_6$Cu$_7$BiO$_4$(PO$_4$)$_4$Cl$_3$ and $A$Cu$_7$TeO$_4$(SO$_4$)$_5$Cl, earlier theoretical studies suggest that these systems are essentially quasi-two-dimensional with dominant intralayer magnetic interactions \cite{niggemann2023quantum,Gonzalez2025}.
 However, previous experimental studies have primarily focused on polycrystalline samples \cite{yakubovich2021hydrothermal,liu2022low,markina2024static,murtazoev2023new}, leaving the anisotropic properties of these quasi-2D materials largely unexplored.
 Moreover, magnetic states in frustrated systems are highly sensitive to structural details, and distortions induced by external factors—such as those from compressed powder samples used in specific heat measurements—may obscure the intrinsic behaviors of square-kagome materials.

-In this work, we report the successful single-crystal growth of KCu$_7$TeO$_4$(SO$_4$)$_5$Cl, a nabokoite-like compound featuring distorted square-kagome lattice.
+In this work, we report a successful single-crystal growth of KCu$_7$TeO$_4$(SO$_4$)$_5$Cl, the nabokoite compound featuring distorted square-kagome lattice.
 Single crystals were synthesized via the chemical vapor transport (CVT) technique, and the crystal structure was determined by single-crystal x-ray diffraction, confirming a layered network of Cu$^{2+}$ ions forming a distorted SKL framework decorated by interlayer Cu sites.
 To probe the magnetic properties, we performed magnetic susceptibility, specific heat, and nuclear magnetic resonance (NMR) measurements.
-The results reveal a long-range antiferromagnetic order below about 4.5 K. Only weak anisotropy is found in magnetic susceptibility with magnetic fields applied in-plane and out-of-plane, suggesting the importance of interlayer coupling in determining the magnetic properties of KCu$_7$TeO$_4$(SO$_4$)$_5$Cl.
+The results reveal a long-range antiferromagnetic order below about 4.5 K. The anisotropy is found to be weak in magnetic susceptibility with magnetic fields applied in-plane and out-of-plane, suggesting the importance of interlayer coupling in determining the magnetic properties of KCu$_7$TeO$_4$(SO$_4$)$_5$Cl.